Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Outputs a summary of job post counts with their respective dates.
 - Saves the results to a structured JSON file or displays them in a readable format for further analysis.

+### `analyze_soft_skills_occurrence.py`
+**Purpose**: This script analyzes the occurrence of predefined soft skills within job posts extracted from a nested JSON dataset.
+It organizes the results by month and year, identifies the number of job posts mentioning soft skills, and generates a structured JSON output for further analysis.

+**Key Functionality**:
+- Input: "Nested Job Posts JSON" and Dictionary of Soft Skills (Excel).
+Output:soft_skills_occurrence_analysis
+- Load and Process Input Data
+- Counts occurrences of soft skills mentioned in the job post comments
+- Sorts the soft skills by their frequency in descending order for each month.
+- Structures results with months grouped by year
+- Includes "Who is Hiring Right Now" data in the appropriate chronological position
+- Saves the processed data to a new JSON file for visualization or further analysis.

 # result

 ### `HTML_All_Titles.json`